 The housing market was rising this season using record-low mortgage rates along with a surprising wave of relocations made possible by distant work.
 Meanwhile, home prices have pushed new boundaries as consumer demand continues to surge.
 As we near the end of 2020, here is a peek at the expectations of property pros for 2021.

-Danielle Hale, realtor.com main economist: We anticipate sales to increase 7 percent and costs to grow yet another 5.7 percentage in addition to 2020s currently substantial levels.
+Danielle Hale, realtor.com’s main economist: We anticipate sales to increase 7 percent and costs to grow yet another 5.7 percentage in addition to 2020s currently substantial levels.
 While we expect mortgage rates to sign upward slowly, sales and cost growth are going to be propelled by strong need, a recovering economy, and low mortgage prices.
-High customer demand and still-lagging provide will maintain costs rising, but at a lesser rate than 2020 as buyers contend with mortgage rate and cost increases that produce affordability challenges.
+High customer demand and still-lagging provide will maintain costs rising, but at a lesser rate than 2020 as buyers contend with mortgage rates and cost increases that produce affordability challenges.

 While younger Millennial and Gen-Z buyers are expected to play an increasing role in the home marketplace, fast-rising costs will produce a larger barrier to entry to many first-time buyers in those generations that do not have existing home equity to exploit for down payment reductions.
 Although distribution is predicted to lag, we do anticipate the declines to slow and possibly stop at the close of the year since sellers grow more familiar with the industry environment and new building picks up.
 Single-family housing starts are expected to increase the next 9 percent in 2021.
 Overall, the market will stay seller-friendly, but buyers will still have comparatively low mortgage rates and an eventually improving choice of houses available.

-Robert Dietz, senior vice president, and chief economist, National Association of Home Builders: With homebuilder optimism near record highs, we anticipate continued profits for single-family building, albeit in a slower growth rate than in 2019.
-Some slowing of new house sales expansion will happen as a result of the simple fact that an increasing share of earnings has come from houses which haven’t begun building.
+Robert Dietz, senior vice president, and chief economist, National Association of Home Builders: With homebuilder optimism near record highs, we anticipate continued profits for single-family buildings, albeit in a slower growth rate than in 2019.
+Some slowing of new house sales expansion will happen as a result of the simple fact that an increasing share of earnings has come from houses that haven’t begun building.
 However, buyer visitors will stay strong given positive demographics, changing geography of the home requirement to lower-density markets, and low-interest prices.

 However, supply-side headwinds will last.
 Residential construction continues to confront restricting factors, such as higher prices and longer delivery times for construction materials, a continuing labor skills deficit, and worries over regulatory cost burdens.
-For the apartment building, we’ll observe some weakness for multifamily rental growth especially in high-density markets, even while remodeling requirement should stay strong and expand farther.
+For the apartment building, we’ll observe some weakness for multifamily rental growth especially in high-density markets, even while remodeling requirements should stay strong and expand farther.

-Elana Knoller, Better.com chief product creation: Homeowners and also the home industry at-large will use technology much more next year to participate buyers and implement deals.
+Elana Knoller, Better.com chief product creation: Homeowners and also the home industry at large will use technology much more next year to participate buyers and implement deals.
 2020 altered the game in all from traveling properties to searching for and locking rates and engaging in protected eClosings.

 We anticipate homeowners looking to refinance will do this earlier rather than later to benefit from the low rate of interest environment.
 Though the Fed has signaled that it does not plan to raise prices soon, doubt over exactly what the new government might do along with broad accessibility to a Covid-19 vaccine, along with what we expect is an advancing market, could bring an end to this ultra-low rates which we have seen this past year.
 We’ll continue to observe the increase of Millennial home purchasing no matter the speed history.